- Start dateSeptember 2018

 - Personal statement

-You should have a proven interest in documentary films and a keen desire to make your own documentary films.
-You should know what kinds of documentary interest you and why you have the ambition to deepen your involvement in documentary film study and production.
-A portfolio is not essential but applicants will be asked to send links to documentary work they have already made, if available.
+Applicants should have a proven interest in documentary films and a keen desire to make documentary films.
+You should know what kinds of documentary interest you and why you have an ambition to deepen your involvement in documentary film study and production.

 Language requirements (International/EU)